TheOnly8Z/sbox-warbase/README.md

 * **Sandbags**: Waist-high stacks of bags of sand/dirt.
-Dirt cheap (literally) and quick to build.
+Dirt cheap and bullet resistant.
-* **Fences**: See-through and shoot-through barriers.
-Cheap and quick, but easily destroyed by explosives.
+* **Fences**: See-through barriers.
+Cheap and quick to build, but easily destroyed.
-* **Fence gates**: A cheap and large gate that blocks access.
+* **Fence Gate/Door**: A see-through gate and door that blocks access.

 #### Tier 1

-* **Bastions**: Chest high stackable blocks of sand.
+* **Bastions**: Neck high stackable blocks of sand.
 Slow to build but somewhat durable.
 Uses basic supplies.
 * **Razor Wire**: Deployable spools of razor wire that slow and deal damage to enemies that walk through them.